rydmike/flex_color_picker/README.md

 You can also try a live web example of the ColorPicker [here](https://rydmike.com/democolorpicker).
 With the web demo you can modify many of the ColorPicker's API values and use it as a tool to find settings and a style that fits your application.

-The source code for the Web demo, which is just a slightly more elaborate example than the basic sample bundled with the package, is available separately [here](https://github.com/rydmike/color_picker_demo).
+The source code for the Web demo, which is a slightly more elaborate example than the basic sample bundled with the package, is available separately [here](https://github.com/rydmike/color_picker_demo).

 ![ColorPicker WEB demo](/resources/ColorPickerWebDemo.gif)